mailofjordi/testingAngular/README.md

 # testingAngular
 Using angular

-This app its made to test angular
+This app is made to test angular